Pupmos/ansible-cosmos-roles-common/README.md

-# Ansible
+# Pupmos/ansible-cosmos-roles-common

-An ansible role for initializing a new Cosmos full-node.
+An Ansible role for initializing a new Cosmos full-node.

 ## Usage